cdeliivanov/cse15l-lab-reports/lab-report-3.md

 Here we specify that the grep command is of type n and searching for the word 'we' in the preface.txt.
 It returns all the lines and line numbers that contain the word we within the preface.txt file.

 ## -c Command
 The -c command prints the number of lines that contain the greped word.
+This is useful if we only want a total count, especially if there are many instances.

 ```
 christydeliivanov@Christys-MacBook-Air-2 911report % grep -c "we" preface.txt